 Project management will remain an essential part of many organizations’ operations into the foreseeable future.
 As such, people must stay up-to-date on the latest trends by attending conferences and taking courses on project management topics.
 By doing so, they can ensure they are best positioned to take advantage of the opportunities presented by these ever-changing trends and technologies.

 As the project management industry evolves, so must the technology project managers use.
-Emerging technologies such as artificial intelligence (AI), machine learning (ML), and natural language processing (NLP) are all set to become integral parts of the project manager’s toolkit in 2023 and beyond.
+Emerging technologies such as artificial intelligence (AI), machine learning (ML), and natural language processing (NLP) are all set to become integral parts of the project manager’s toolkit.

 AI is especially useful for automating specific project tasks, such as scheduling activities or allocating resources.
 Conversely, ML enables organizations to forecast outcomes and monitor progress over time more accurately.
 Finally, NLP is a powerful tool for understanding customer needs and providing more personalized services.